 The Respiratory Syncytial Virus (RSV) is harmless for adults, but for newborns and even older children, it might become very dangerous.

-Actually it is causing newborns to come to emergency rooms, and the hospital a lot more than any other disease or illness in the first year. – Said Dr. Rosemary Olivero, who is the section chef of pediatric infectious disease at Helen DeVos Children’s Hospital.
+Actually it is causing newborns to come to emergency rooms, and the hospital a lot more than any other disease or illness in the first year. – Said Dr. Rosemary Olivero, who is the section chief of pediatric infectious disease at Helen DeVos Children’s Hospital.

 RSV is the most common viral infection that might spread to anybody at any age, however it severely affects newborns.